metatensor/metatrain/README.md

 ```

 > ⚠️ The conda installation does not install model-specific dependencies and will only
-> work for architectures without optional dependencies such as NanoPET or PET.
+> work for architectures without optional dependencies such as PET.

 After installation, you can use mtt from the command line to train your models!